 Stakeholder & Public Engagement

-The HAS will be shaped by input from diverse voices including:
+The HAS was shaped by input from diverse voices including:

-- Technical Experts: The HAS will include meetings with experts in housing economics, finance, and development and demographic projections to provide input on metrics and policy tools.
+- Technical Experts: the HAS included meetings with experts in housing economics, finance, and development and demographic projections to provide input on metrics and policy tools.

-- Housing Advocates: The HAS will include housing policy focus groups with housing advocates of diverse views from organizations that regularly work on housing affordability issues to provide input on metrics and policies.
+- Housing Advocates: the HAS included housing policy focus groups with housing advocates of diverse views from organizations that regularly work on housing affordability issues to provide input on metrics and policies.

-- General Public: The HAS will include public workshops and forums that will hopefully also include a robust online presence to gather input and share information with diverse members of the public.
+- General Public: the HAS included public forums and focus groups gather input and share information with diverse members of the public.

-- Planning Commission and Elected Officials: The HAS will engage the Planning Commission and elected officials regularly for their input and provide public presentations.
+- Planning Commission and Elected Officials: the HAS will engage the Planning Commission and elected officials for their input and provide public presentations.

-Collaboration with City Partners: Planning will work on the HAS with City agencies who also focus on housing including MOHCD, the HSH, OEWD, the Controller’s office, the Rent Board, DBI, and others.
+- Collaboration with City Partners: Planning worked on the HAS with City agencies who also focus on housing including MOHCD as well as HSH, OEWD, and others.